harjoc/youtube-bookmarks-player/README.md

 A browser extension that plays your bookmarked youtube videos as a playlist.

 Tested in Chrome and Firefox.
-It will look for a 'music' bookmarks folder, pick Youtube URLs at random or sequentially depending on the 'Shuffle' setting and play a new one when the current video ends.
+It will look for a 'playlist' bookmarks folder, pick Youtube URLs at random or sequentially depending on the settings and play a new one when the current video ends.
+See the options page for more configuration.

 ### Install in Chrome
   - copy everything to a local dir